 Smaller holes in the wall can commonly be caused by nails and screws that have popped.
 While still irritating, these are smaller areas to handle and can be much quicker and easier to patch as a DIY project that you can handle yourself.

-Drive-in some new drywall screws
+Drive-in some new Sheetrock screws

 Measure an area about an inch and a half both above and below the area where the nail has popped.
-Mark these areas with a marker so you know where to drive in your drywall screws, and then drive them into the drywall in the marked areas.
+Mark these areas with a marker so you know where to drive in your Sheetrock screws, and then drive them into the drywall in the marked areas.

 Bring in the joint compound

-Once your drywall screws are driven into the wall, you are ready to use a compound to fill the holes.
+Once your Sheetrock screws are driven into the wall, you are ready to use a compound to fill the holes.
 Swipe your compound across and down in each area, and then let this first coating dry.
 Just like with larger holes, you should apply a second coating, and then a third if you want to make sure the area is completely evened out.
 Sand the area down with sandpaper, and then you’ll be ready to apply new paint.

 Repairing Sheetrock Frequently Asked Questions